SalishSeaCast/docs/storm_surges/tools.rst

 This MATLAB function takes in the csv file with water level observations from the DFO website to calculate tidal harmonics and tidal predictions over a time period defined by date strings :file:`starts` and :file:`ends`.
 It then saves harmonics in :file:`location_harmonics_date1_date2.csv` where location is one of the arguments of :file:`get_ttide_8`.
 :file:`date1` and :file:`date2` are string representations of the start and end date of the observation time series.
-For years heavy in storm surges, it is suggested to use a time series from the year prior to the surge event of interest since a large surge may affect the harmonic analysys.
+For years heavy in storm surges, it is suggested to use a time series from the year prior to the surge event of interest since a large surge may affect the harmonic analysis.

 This function also saves a file called :file:`location_t_tide_compare8_starts_ends.csv` where :file:`starts` and :file:`ends` are arguments of :file:`get_ttide_8`.
 This file contains tidal predictions with all the consituents determined by :file:`t_tide` and the 8 used to force the model.